Jacob Stallings Preview, Player Props: Marlins vs. Phillies

-Jacob Stallings -- with a slugging percentage of .500 in his past 10 games, including five extra-base hits -- will be in action for the Miami Marlins against the Philadelphia Phillies, with Cristopher Sanchez on the mound, on September 8 at 7:05 PM ET.
+On Saturday, Jacob Stallings (.353 on-base percentage in past 10 games, 58 points above season-long percentage) and the Miami Marlins play the Philadelphia Phillies, whose starting pitcher will be Aaron Nola.
+First pitch is at 6:05 PM ET.

-He had two hits (going 2-for-4 with a double) in his last appearance against the Dodgers.
+He hit a home run while going 1-for-4 in his last game against the Phillies.

 Jacob Stallings Game Info & Props vs. the Phillies